Apana Mudra Downward-Flowing Energy Seal Article

 Apana mudra is one of the mudras of vayu (air) and it's designated as the downward flowing vayu.

-For me, I rarely need to feel this downward air element however I have enjoyed its grounding energetic experience.
+For me, I rarely need to feel this downward air element however I have enjoyed its grounding energetic experience and use when needing to encourage bowel movement.

 Let me know your experience in the comments below.